secrez/secrez/README.md

 notes"
 ```

-It is necessary a field named `path` because if not Secrez does not know where to put the new data.
-The path is supposed to be relative, allowing you to import it in your favorite folder.
+A field named path is necessary because Secrez needs to know where to place the new data.
+The path should be relative, allowing you to import it into your favorite folder.

-For example, to import it in the `1PasswordData` you could call
+To import the CSV file into the 1PasswordData folder, for example, you can run:

 ```
 import export.csv -e 1PasswordData -t
 ```

-The parameter `-e, --expand` is necessary.
-If missed, Secrez will import the file as a single file.
+The parameter -e or --expand is necessary.
+If it's not provided, Secrez will import the file as a single file.

-Internally, Secrez converts the CSV in a JSON file like this:
+Internally, Secrez converts the CSV file to a JSON file like this:

 ```
  [